 The gates at the Rhône Retreat swing open to reveal an impressive main house, constructed in the 1800s.
 Once a school, the building has had a succession of owners who added their stamp on the interiors.
 As time permits, Ken is refreshing the decor while leaving classic design elements.
 This lovely B&B has three separate cottages, each with all the modern comforts (AC, WIFI) and updated bathrooms.

 After settling into your room, take a deep breath and enjoy some well-deserved relaxation time.
 On the Rhône Retreat property, there are plenty of shaded, outdoor spaces perfect for a nap or read a book.
-Or, there is a sparkling, turquoise pool, at the center of the garden, beckoning you to take a dip.
+Or, there is a sparkling, turquoise pool, at the centre of the garden, beckoning you to take a dip.

 Romancing the Rhône